DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 ## Full and part-time courses

 Postgraduate teacher training usually takes 9 months full-time, or 18 to 24 months part-time.

+There are usually more full-time courses available than part-time.

 You can [find out more about what to expect on your teacher training](/train-to-be-a-teacher/initial-teacher-training).